Nikolai Amelko: Postwar service

-In 1949, Ameklo was given command of a brigade of the Riga Naval Base's defence region, consisting of several divisions of minesweepers, patrol ships, and anti-submarine vessels.
+In 1949, Amelko was given command of a brigade of the Riga Naval Base's defence region, consisting of several divisions of minesweepers, patrol ships, and anti-submarine vessels.
 Amelko's forces were based at the mouth of the Daugava, and again had to carry out extensive minesweeping operations, with the assistance of naval divers.
 In 1952, Amelko was appointed chief of staff of the 64th Defence Ship Division based at Baltiysk, promoted to rear-admiral on 31 May 1954, later becoming its commander until 1955.
 He undertook studies at the Military Academy of the General Staff from 1953, graduating in 1956 and being appointed chief of staff and first deputy commander of the Pacific Fleet.
 In this role Amelko oversaw the introduction of new technologies and tactics involving nuclear submarines and missiles, and the complex international relations with Japan and the United States, the latter becoming increasingly involved in Vietnam.
 Promoted to vice-admiral on 9 May 1961, in 1962, Amelko was appointed commander of the Pacific Fleet.
 He was promoted to admiral on 13 April 1964.
 In January 1968, the US spy ship was captured by North Korean forces, prompting a naval response, Operation Formation Star, with the aircraft carriers and deploying off Wonsan.
 The Soviet Union had a mutual assistance treaty with North Korea, and concerned by the US naval build up, Ameklo brought the Pacific Fleet to high alert status.
 Having reported the situation to Moscow, he sent the cruiser Varyag and a number of escorts, supported by Tupolev Tu-16s, to the area.
 The immediate crisis passed, and Amelko's actions were approved in retrospect by the Soviet government.

 The Golf II-class submarine K-129.
 Her loss in 1968 led to an investigation, and a brief reprimand for Amelko.